 How family violence affects children

-- feel anxious, scared or insecure
+- feel anxious, scared, insecure, ashamed, depressed or angry

-- have problems at school
+- have problems in school

 Parenting arrangements when there is a history of family violence

 Every family member needs to be safe.
 It's important to take family violence into account when you make parenting arrangements.
 Remember that your children may be exposed to family violence even if you and the other parent don't live together.